johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 # Further information #

+## Translation ##

+The text books of the Maize Plant Discipleship Curriculum have been intentionally formulated to be readily translatable.

+If you would like to discuss translating MPD resources, for printing and distribution in another language, please get in touch via the Resources website.

+## Contact and additional information ##

-ADDITIONAL INFORMATION about *Maize Plant Discipleship* is available via the following websites:
+Additional information about *Maize Plant Discipleship* is available via the following websites:

 -	**Resources**—http://maizeplantdiscipleship.wordpress.com/